josehb96/josehb96/README.md

 ## 🚀 About Me

-- I'm a **Software Engineer** in search of wealth and freedom.
+- I'm a Software Engineer in search of wealth and freedom.

-- I focus on serving others and providing them with value.
+- I focus on creating websites with personality and not a boring wordpress one.

-- I have a degree in computer science which doesn't matter.
+- I have a degree in computer science which doesn't matter because it's more important what I have learned by myself.

 ## 🔗 Links